eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    and only you know what patterns you care about.
 E.g. how close are the PPC means to the observed sample mean?
 What about the variance?
 Do you care about skewness or kurtosis?
 Outliers?

-4. Look at your posteriors.
-Do they even make sense?
-E.g. are there outliers?
-Do their uncertainties look reasonable?
-Inspect them!